rcoutin/TechTalk-SonarQube/README.md

 ## Insights

 We first came across SonarQube while developing our Software Engineering project.
 We had decided to develop a chat bot that performs static code analysis and gives the user suggestions and ways to make his/her code better.
-We researched many static code analysis tool and found SonarQube to be the easiest to implement with its open-source nature, extensive plugins and integrations with other software, integrated Web APIs, a good UI for the server and detailed installation and troubleshooting documents and forums available.
+We researched many static code analysis tools and found SonarQube to be the easiest to implement with its open-source nature, extensive plugins and integrations with other software, integrated Web APIs, a good UI for the server and detailed installation and troubleshooting documents and forums available.

 SonarQube's RESTful API makes it easier for apps to communicate with the SonarQube server to receive analysis reports and rules information pertaining to the issues in the code.
 A screenshot and URL of our project can be found below.

 More personal opinions ?

 Screenshot ?

+## Other Static Analysis Tools

+We looked at other Static Analysis tools; some of them, like Checkmarx and Veracode were too security-focused and had limited options in terms of language support and DevOps integration.
+Standalone code analyzers like PMD, CheckStyle and FixBugs did not feature an extensive analysis insights and DevOps support.
+Coverity came close to SonarQube with respect to language support and DevOps integration but it was soon evident that SonarQube had superior user experience, post-analysis reports and documentation.
+Codacy also featured a similar feature set, and seemed like a scaled down version of SonarQube; it did not feature a standalone scanner component.
+CodeClimate, which is more popular than SonarQube, has a smaller learning curve and simpler integration with external services, but it's quality gate and rule-set were less granular than SonarQube.
+CodeFactor also had similar limitations, but it had an interesting feature - code performance comments.

+In conclusion, SonarQube is vastly flexible as compared to its rivals; its cloud interface, SonarCloud makes it easier to get things up and running, whereas the standalone Scanner and Server components meets more complex requirements.
+Moreover, SonarQube's rich analysis insights and granular configuration should appeal advanced users.

 CSC510 Project Link: ?